Clinical Update: Base-Editing Cholesterol-Reducing Therapy Heads For Clinical Trial

 VERVE-101 comprises lipid nanoparticles (the delivery vehicle) that carry a mRNA molecule encoding an adenine base editor (ABE) as well as a gRNA that specifically targets PCSK9.
 This cargo is administrered in vivo via blood infusion and it gets taken up by the liver.

 Once inside the liver, the gRNA and ABE-encoding mRNA are released, leading to translation of the base editor and its migration, along with the gRNA, to the nucleus, followed by disruption of the PCSK9 gene.
-In this case, PCSK9 is disrupted by a single A-G nucleotide substition, which permanently turns off its expression.
+In this case, PCSK9 is disrupted by a single A-G nucleotide substitution, which permanently turns off its expression.
 Permanent disruption of PCSK9 is anticipated to lead to life-long reduced LDL-C levels and a cure for ASCVD.

 Pre-clinical data support base-editing as a therapeutic approach for HeFH